 For mothers with inverted or flat nipples, the baby is more likely to attach and feed well if they become used to breastfeeding from very early on.
 It helps to avoid bottle teats and dummies soon after birth, as these are very different in shape to an inverted or flat nipple.
 If supplements are medically required, a cup or syringe may be better choices.
 If possible, avoid medications during labour so the baby is more likely to be born fully alert, with their inborn feeding-related reflexes intact, for the first feeds.
 During the first few days (when colostrum is being made, before the breastmilk comes in) the mother's breasts are soft which can make it easier for some babies to attach.
 If the breasts become full or engorged, the baby may find it harder to attach.
 A little hand expressing or reverse pressure softening can help to soften the area around the nipple making it easier for the baby to attach.

 A mother may find helpful to try to draw out a flat or inverted nipple before feeds either manually or with a breast pump.
 Another strategy that some mothers find helps the nipple to stand out more is touch or application of a cold compress.
 The success rate varies from mother to mother and she will soon work out whether this works for her.

 If a baby continues to have ongoing problems with attachment once a mother’s milk has come in, a nipple shield may be helpful.

-Rest assured, many mothers who have difficulties breastfeeding due to anatomical challenges first time around, often find that second or third time around that things are easier.
+Rest assured, many mothers who have difficulties breastfeeding due to anatomical challenges first time around often find that things are easier the second or third time around.